noahehall/theBookOfNoah/0current/languages/javascript/vue.md

       options: []
     };
   },
+  components: {
-  // alternative to the global registration app.component(componentName, optionsObj);
+      // components are alternative to the global registration app.component(componentName, optionsObj);
       // you generally want to use this mechanism so that they are locally registered
-  // ^ as child components to this component
+      // ^ as child components to this component someSingleFileComponent
-  components: {
-    someSingleFileComponent
   },
-  // cached
   computed: {
-    somePoop() {
+    // computed caches its values, and only recomputes if dependencies change somePoop() {
       return this.someOtherThing.trim()
     }